MohsenTamtaji/PySACs/README.md

 *Run the program:

+Note: there is not "pip install" of this version yet, so you need to download the ML algorithm and run the program as follows:

 1- Download the PySAC2.sav and Propertyoriginal.pkl files into your directory

-2- Put the .mol file of your graphen-based SAC into your directory
+2- Put the .mol file of your graphen-based SAC into your directory (you need to prepare .mol file of SAC structure by using Avogadro or other softwares.
+You may chack the Test.mol file)

-3- Run the PySAC.py in your device
+3- Download the PySAC.py and put into your directory, open in your PyCharm, Spider, or other python environments, change the Location (directory) and filename in the PySAC.py file and run the code.
+The program will generate 3 figure for HER, ORR, and CO2RR and also will give you the overpotential and limiting potential of ORR.
+The free energy of N2*, H*, OH*, O*, OOH*, COOH*, CO*, and CHO* intermediates will be wrote into a .txt file which will be saved is in your directory.

 4- Enjoy